AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

 Percentage values for the `height` CSS property are relative to the height of an element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block), or its nearest block-level parent.
 What we want, though, is for an element's height to be expressed as a percentage of its own width.
 How do we do that?

-Interestingly, it turns out that percentage values for `padding` and `margin` are relative to the width of an element's containing block.
+Interestingly, for reasons that we'll explore later, percentage values for `padding` (and `margin`) are relative to the width of an element's containing block.
 For example, if an element's containing block has a width of `500px`, then a child element with `padding: 10%` will get `50px` of padding on all four of its sides.
+What we're interested in specifically is vertical padding since it influences an element's height.

+With that in mind, we can give an element an aspect ratio in CSS using just four simple steps:

+1. Set the element's width to be `100%` of its containing block's width.
+2. Forcibly set the element's height to be zero so that only padding influences its height.
+3. Set the element's vertical padding to be `h / w * 100` percent (for an aspect ratio of `w:h`).
+4. Relatively position the element and absolutely position its children so they don't influence its height.

-So clearly, we have a way to define an element's height as a percentage of its *containing block's* width.
-As long as the child element stretches to fill `100%` of its containing block's width, this will be the same as *defining the element's height as a percentage of its own width* (which is what we're really trying to do!).
+In plain English, all we're doing is setting an element's height using padding alone.
+Step three just expresses the aspect ratio's height as a percentage of the width.
+Since the child element stretches to fill `100%` of its containing block's width, this will be the same as defining the element's own height as a percentage of *its own width*.
+This is precisely the definition of aspect ratio!

 ### Question: What's the Difference Between a Containing Block and a Parent?

+Above, you may have noticed that I used the term *containing block* instead of parent.
+Most tutorials will use the term parent, but this is slightly inaccurate in the context of percentage padding.

 An element's **containing block** is its nearest block-level parent.
 This could be any block element—like a `<div>`, a paragraph, a heading, a `<section>`, and so on—or even an inline element like a `<span>` that has `display: block`.
 An element's parent need not *always* define a containing block.
 This could happen if the parent is an inline element, or if it's a block-level element that's set to `display: inline`.
 The distinction is important; the W3 specs explicitly use the term *containing block* instead of *parent* when referring to percentage padding and how it works.
 So I've decided to follow that convention for absolute clarity.